Jorixon/JASM/README.md

 Latest release can be downloaded either from GameBanana or from the [Releases](https://github.com/Jorixon/JASM/releases) page.
 To start the app run ```GIMI-ModManager.WinUI.exe``` in ```JASM/``` folder, I suggest creating a shortcut to it.

 Latest development release can be downloaded from [Actions Tab](https://github.com/Jorixon/JASM/actions/workflows/dotnet-desktop.yml?query=branch%3Amain+is%3Asuccess) these are automatically built from the main branch and are '''usually stable''' but not necessarily ⚠️
+1. Link to the latest successful [build](https://github.com/Jorixon/JASM/actions/workflows/dotnet-desktop.yml?query=branch%3Amain+is%3Asuccess)
+2. Select the latest build (top of the list)
+3. Scroll down to the "Artifacts" section and click the "Upload JASM" link to download.

 ## Requirements
 - Windows 10, version 1809 or higher ([supposedly](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/))